 Cook for 1 min or until everything is coated in the sauce

-Stir through half the chopped herbs (save the rest for garnishing!)
+Stir through half of the chopped herbs (save the rest for garnish!)

-Serve the pad Thai noodles garnished with the sliced chilli (can't handle the heat?
-Go easy!), chopped herbs, crushed peanuts and lime wedges
+Serve the pad Thai noodles garnished with the sliced chilli (not a fan of spice?
+Just add a little!), chopped herbs, crushed peanuts and lime wedges